cognitedata/cognite-sdk-js/CONTRIBUTING.md

 use a squash merge (not rebase+ff).
 Otherwise GitHub will ignore the empty PR.

-Also, keep in mind that the `[release]` commit has to be the HEAD of main, and Github Action only runs on the HEAD.
+Also, keep in mind that the `[release]` commit has to be the HEAD of main or release-* branch, and Github Action only runs on the HEAD.
 If HEAD has changed by the time the versioning happens, Github Action will fail.

 ## Patching older major versions